 - Published: June 21, 2019

-Changing a light bulb is one of them.
-But don’t let the smallness of the task fool you.
+Don’t let the smallness of the task fool you.
 It is possible to hurt yourself while performing it.
-So, follow this quick guide on changing a light bulb, specially made by the Fantastic Services team.
+So, follow this handy guide if:

 Types of light bulbs